Sanskrit has to be spoken – Dr. Sadananda Das

-Sadananda Das: There is a very interesting mantra in Vijñānabhairava :
+Sadananda Das: There is a very interesting mantra in Vijñānabhairava Tantra :

 sakāreṇa bahiryāti hakāreṇa viṣet punaḥ |

-dhyāna: And we say it with every breathing.
+dhyāna: And we say, repeat, recite it with every breathing.

-dhyāna: And for this, we can study the Sanskrit language?
+dhyāna: And for this, we can study Sanskrit language?

-Sadananda Das: And to realize this, we need to study the Sanskrit language and to go more deeper in it, to speak this language.
-And language means, it has to be spoken.
-So if Sanskrit is a language, it is not an ordinary language, it is a very beautiful language, very significant language, so by evidence it has to be spoken.
+Sadananda Das: Certainly, to realize this, to go deeper into it and in order to realize every sound of it we need to study Sanskrit language and to speak this language.
+Besides this language means, it has to be spoken.
+So if Sanskrit is a language, it has to be spoken.
+As we see it is not an ordinary language, it is a very beautiful language, very significant language, so by evidence it has to be spoken.
 When we speak in this language, we understand it’s importance, we understand the sounds, the vocabulary, so it is very useful for us.

 dhyāna: What are you looking forward?
-Next year there will be to beginners classes, one in Leipzig and one in Australia and from time to time there is organized an advanced class also.
-And you do this effort of the monthly classes in addition to your regularly university teaching.
+Next year there will be two summer schools on beginners level, one in Leipzig and one in Australia and from time to time an advanced level summer school is also organized.
+And you do this effort of teaching these summer schools in addition to your regular university teaching.
 So what is your motivation to do this effort or what is your wish for you and for your students?

 Sadananda Das: Well, I love teaching.
 That’s my passion.
-That’s why I teach my regular classes at the university and besides this are also the Spoken Sanskrit Summer Schools, so wherever there is a possibility, wherever there is interest among people, they invite me and I do it.
+That’s why I teach my regular classes at the university and besides this I do teach the Spoken Sanskrit Summer Schools.
+So wherever and whenever there is a possibility, there is interest among people, they invite me and I do it.
 Teaching is my passion.
 Second thing: I want to promote Sanskrit for those, who want to learn this language.
 I see, there is a need of learning Sanskrit in many countries of the world.
 That’s why people are interested in learning Spoken Sanskrit.
-So I teach this Spoken Sanskrit to let everybody learn this beautiful language, let everybody be benefited by this beautiful language.
-I am happy, if people are interested in learning Sanskrit and in whichever I can help them in learning, I am doing it with my capacity as a Sanskrit teacher, as a Sanskrit lecturer.
+So I teach Spoken Sanskrit to let everybody learn this beautiful language, let everybody be benefited by this beautiful language and let everybody explore the hidden treasure in this language.
+I am happy, if people are interested in learning Sanskrit and in whichever way I can help them in learning, I am doing it in my capacity as a Sanskrit lecturer.

 dhyāna: You spread Sanskrit all over the world?

-Sadananda Das: I spread Sanskrit all over the world.
-I am a medium, Sanskrit spreads by itself.
+Sadananda Das: Yes, I spread Sanskrit all over the world.
+I am only a medium, Sanskrit spreads by itself.

-dhyāna: Thank you very much for the interesting interview and I hope, we well meet in the next advanced Sanskrit class.
+dhyāna: Thank you very much for the interesting interview and I hope, we will meet in the next advanced Sanskrit class.

 Sadananda Das: You are welcome.